Shaurya005/wisdom-vault/twitter-vault/market-vault/investing-vault/01-investing-vault.md

 [Stanley Druckenmiller](https://x.com/anandragn/status/1953630991773577600)

 Stanley Druckenmiller on his mentor, George Soros:
 “He taught me to never invest in the present.
-Visualize 18 months out, that’s where the price will be.”
+Visalize 18 months out, that’s where the price will be.”
 Building this edge, the ability to see ahead is the game.
 Work!

 ## [Varinder Bansal](https://x.com/varinder_bansal)
 [Investment Strategy](https://x.com/varinder_bansal/status/1952965403447099557)